-Inadequate bleach-fixing can lead to retained silver in prints.
+Inadequate bleach-fixing can lead to retained silver in prints and materials.
 High levels of retained silver affect print quality and can also give false signals to sensors used in automatic print choppers.

-Inadequate bleach-fixing is caused by dilute or underreplenished bleach-fix, a short bleach-fix time, or a low temperature (or a combination of these conditions).
+Inadequate bleach-fixing is caused by dilute or underreplenished bleach-fix, a short bleach-fix time, a tank pH that is too high, or a low temperature (or a combination of these conditions).
 The most common cause is dilution of the bleach-fix due to ineffective developer squeegees and excessive developer carryover.